-This course invites you to improve their technological and research skills to thrive in $21^{\rm st}$ century journalism.
+This course invites you to improve their technological and research skills to thrive in 21st century journalism.
 You should be curious, eager and willing to think both creatively and analytically to solve problems.
 You will be introduced to forensic and investigative research, open records law, newsroom math, spreadsheets, database management and if time permits, mapping and/or coding for stories.
 These specialized topics and skills are rare in traditional journalism programs and thus set you apart immediately from the pack.
 No advanced math, coding, or statistical knowledge is required to get started today.
 You may endure some growing pains or feel uncomfortable experimenting and learning by trial and error, but that is essential to both good journalism and personal growth.
-Journalism is constantly evolving, so if it seems easy, you're not doing it right.
+Journalism is constantly evolving, so if it seems easy, you're probably not doing it right.

 What you need to know and do to perform this advanced work, you will learn one step at a time with expert and experienced guidance.
-By the end of the course, you will have two important types of stories added to your portfolio to help you earn the best internships in San Diego and elsewhere: [1] a deep profile on an elected official using background research and [2] a campaign finance story using Excel and/or Access.
+By the end of the course, you will have two important types of stories added to your portfolio to help you earn the best internships in San Diego and elsewhere: [1] a deep profile on an elected official (or a series of PLNU faculty and executive staff members) using background research and [2] a campaign finance memo using Excel and/or Access.
 For my part, I commit to offering you an engaging, safe, fun and rigorous course!
 My door is always open. #watchpupsforlife